What is ESXi configuration backup

 See User Guide for more information.

-- An ESXi configuration cannot be backed up to the cloud storage.
+- An ESXi configuration cannot be backed up to the cloud storage or to tape device

 - The virtual machines running on the host are not included in the backup.
 They can be backed up and recovered separately.